 Obsessive-compulsive disorder (OCD) is a common and chronic anxiety disorder.
 OCD is characterized by the presence of obsessions, compulsions or both.

 Obsessions are considered unwanted recurrent and persistent thoughts, urges, or images.
-To get rid of them, you may try to ignore them or engage in a compulsive behavior.
+To get rid of them, you may try to ignore them or engage in compulsive behavior.
 However, obsessions can be very difficult to control.
 Some common symptoms include:

 - Fear of contamination by uncleanliness